|

 mathematical business model based on the general graphical structure shown

-may be composed of a piece- wise linear function.
-The basic element of the
+curve may be composed of a piece- wise linear function.
+The basic element

 Based on the developed mathematical